Features

 • multiple agents should share the same workflow/job/ref;

-• you want crabbox warmup to work without extra env.
+• you want crabbox warmup to work without extra flags or env.